 Women of color are a principal force behind one of the most important components of America’s current marketplace and our nation’s future economy: entrepreneurship.
 Although business capital has become more accessible to entrepreneurs through targeted capital-access programs such as microenterprise and venture-capital funds, women of color face extra challenges in obtaining this capital that other groups do not.
 Some research has found that women are more likely to be turned down for loans or receive loans with less favorable terms than their male counterparts.

 We are the underrepresented, under-invested, underemployed and underpaid; so let’s change that.
-Our goal is to increase representation by investing in women and connecting them with executive women of color who share the blueprint for success.
+Our goal is to increase these numbers by investing in women in the early and mid-stages of their careers by bringing in executive women of color to give us the blueprint to success.

 President